Akshant-wq/Akshant-wq/README.md

 🔍 QA Automation Engineer | 4+ Years of Expertise

-💻 Skilled in Selenium, TestNg, REST Assured, and more
+💻 Skilled in Selenium, Playwright, Cypress, TestNg, Postman, and more

 ⚙️ Passionate about CI/CD, API Testing, Agile, and delivering quality software